 Latest documentation (Rev 5M)

-You need TWO manuals, one contains the Operating instructions, one contains the Assembly instructions, Theoretical design information, and performance measurements.
+You need THREE manuals, one contains the Operating instructions, one contains the Assembly instructions for the output transformer and one contains the remaining assembly instructions, theoretical design information, and performance measurements.

 2. Always install the latest firmware revision (see below).